topquark22/Thermo55/README.md

 ## Pin assignments

+INPUT_PULLUP pins are active low according to the function described.

 If using an external radio, use the pins marked *E*.
 If using an integrated Nano3/nRF24L01 board, leave these pins unconnected.

 There are two SPI buses with separate clocks: One (spi) for the radio, and spi1 for the thermocouple.